Skip to Main Content

 What do crew rates look like in Iceland?

+Here is how the picture comes together.
 Icelandic crew rates are quoted in Icelandic króna and are higher than most European markets, reflecting the country's high cost of living.
 The small local crew pool means key positions often need to be imported.
 A production manager with local experience helps budget accurately, balancing local hires with imported crew to optimize costs while meeting production needs.

 How do you match a production manager to my production?

-We evaluate your project's scale, budget range, shooting format, and logistical complexity, then recommend production managers with relevant experience.
-We look for professionals who have managed similar budgets and production types, ensuring they can hit the ground running.
+Here is what we have to work with.
+We review your project's scale, budget range, shooting format, and logistical complexity, then recommend production managers with relevant experience.
+We look for pros who have managed similar budgets and production types, making sure they can hit the ground running.

 How does a production manager differ from a line producer?

-The roles overlap significantly and are sometimes combined on smaller productions.
-Generally, the line producer makes higher-level budgeting and scheduling decisions and reports to the producer, while the production manager handles the detailed day-to-day execution of those plans.
-On larger productions, both roles work in close coordination.
+Here is the layout.
+The roles overlap significantly and are at times combined on smaller shoots.
+Mostly, the line producer makes higher-level budget work and scheduling decisions and reports to the producer, while the production manager handles the detailed day-to-day execution of those plans.
+On larger shoots, both roles work in close planning.

 Need a Production Manager?